divad12/web-search-experiment/dedup/README.markdown

+TODO: Update everything!!
+- special delimiters used (cannot appear in DocIDs): '=', '|', '\t', '\n'
+- DocIDs don't exceed 1000 chars (also make this into a constant)
+- separate out rabin-hash-64.h

 A MapReduce for Amazon Web Services Elastic MapReduce to find near-duplicate files.
 Input files must be in a given format (to specify later, see tests/ for now).
 This is still a work-in-progress.

 # Dependencies